ziyeshanwai/convert_objs_to_abc/README.md

 ### Problems
 * Maya cannot recongize the generated abc file
-if you want to import the abc to Maya, firsr import it to blender, then export abc file using blender.
+if you want to import the abc to Maya, first import it to blender, then export abc file using blender.
 Maya import the abc file which is generated in blender.
 * Import the abc to blender, the normal is wrong
   ![](./imgs/2.png)
   if you want to solve this normal problem, you should import the abc file to Maya, and using `flip normal` operation